trafiklab/trafiklab.se/content/api/other-apis/trafikverket.md

 - example code
 - an interactive console for testing

-Note that you, as a Trafiklab member, **don't** have to register on Trafikverkets website, as you can fetch your API key directly through Trafiklab.
+If you already have a Trafiklab-issued key, you can continue using it.
+New keys must be obtained through Trafikverkets own data portal.

-Trafikverkets documentation can be found here: [https://api.trafikinfo.trafikverket.se/](https://api.trafikinfo.trafikverket.se/)
+Trafikverkets documentation can be found here: [https://data.trafikverket.se/documentation/datacache/intro](https://data.trafikverket.se/documentation/datacache/intro)